Ilam School of Fine Arts

-The Ilam School of Fine Arts at the University of Canterbury was founded in 1882 as the Canterbury College School of Art.
+The Ilam School of Fine Arts at the University of Canterbury, located in the Ilam suburb of Christchurch, New Zealand, was founded in 1882 as the Canterbury College School of Art.

 The school became a full department of the university in the 1950s, and was the first department to move to the suburban Ilam site in 1957, in the Okeover Homestead.
 Art history was included in 1974, and the Bachelor of Fine Arts degree was introduced in 1982.